 When you’re picking up a pumpkin or two at your local farm stand for the front stoop, grab an extra one for a festive homemade vase.

-How To: “First, scoop out the pumpkin pulp and seeds, and place a plastic plant liner on the bottom,” Listenik says.
+“First, scoop out the pumpkin pulp and seeds, and place a plastic plant liner on the bottom,” Listenik says.
 “Then, set a damp Oasis floral foam inside the liner.
 Use tree fern, leather leaf, lemon leaf, eucalyptus, or a handful of brightly colored leaves to camouflage the foam.”
 Just add flowers for an eye-catching display.

 If you’re planning a formal dinner party or just prefer a more elegant look, Listenik has the perfect floral centerpiece for you.

-How To: For this project, you’ll need a 12- x 6-inch clear glass cylinder vase, Listenik says.
+For this project, you’ll need a 12- x 6-inch clear glass cylinder vase, Listenik says.
 Fill the vase with 1 ½ inches of water.
 Then, add a thin layer (1/2 inch) of rocks, marbles, or plastic gems to the bottom of the vase.

 “Now, create a small, hand-held bouquet — 6- x 5-inches wide — that will fit inside the vase,” Listenik says.
 “Tie it with your choice of wire or ribbon.”
 Cut all the stems to the same length, and place the bouquet within the cylinder.
 “This creates a focal point and is an alluring, pretty addition to any dinner table,” she says.